teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

 #### Practice: C - TLS on Demand

 The perspective of C towards TLS is opposed to that of D: in C/C++ everything is shared by default.
-This makes multithreading easier and more lightweight to implement than in D, because synchronisation is left entirely up to the developer, at the cost of potential unsafety.
+This makes multithreading easier and more lightweight to implement than in D, because synchronization is left entirely up to the developer, at the cost of potential unsafety.

 Of course we can specify that some data belongs to the TLS, by preceding the declaration of a variable with `__thread` keyword.
 First, compile and run the code in `support/race-condition/c/race_condition_tls.c` a few times.